Okahandja: Sport

-The oldest Soccer Club in town is known as Spoilers Sports Club that was founded in 1963 and managed over the years by "Ou Boss" Reinhardt Maletzky.
+Okahandja United FC competes in the Namibia Premier Football League as of the 2023.
+The oldest soccer club in town is known as Spoilers Sports Club that was founded in 1963 and managed over the years by "Ou Boss" Reinhardt Maletzky.
 In the 1970s, Okahandja Soccer Club had a competitive football team that won several competitions.

 In addition, local club Liverpool Okahandja were NFA-Cup winners in 1992 and Namibia Premier League champions in 2002.
-Other local teams were Magic Tigers, Battle Boys, Teenagers, Golden Arrows...
+Other local teams were Magic Tigers, Battle Boys, Teenagers, Golden Arrows.